 Signs of recovery, improved tourism season visible in Sept budget data as revenues beat target by 943 mln

-The budget primary balance recorded a surplus of 1.94 billion euros in the six month period of 2017, the Finance Ministry (MoF) preliminary budget execution bulletin showed on Friday.
+The budget primary balance up to September landed at a deficit of 5.96 billion euros, compared with a deficit of 7.01 billion in the same period last year, the preliminary Finance Ministry (MoF) budget execution data showed on Friday.